cpitman/cpitman.github.io/_posts/2017-01-03-monitoring-openshift-for-service-providers.md

 * Is the etcd cluster healthy?

-  Etcd is the critical piece of infrastructure backing any HA dpeloyment of OpenShift, and is one of the only components that actually has to deal with clustering.
+  Etcd is the critical piece of infrastructure backing any HA deployment of OpenShift, and is one of the only components that actually has to deal with clustering.
 Etcd is a quorum based CP data store.
 Most deployments will use three etcd instances, meaning that the etcd cluster is healthy as long as two